Analytical Lab Supervisor, Associated Associate Professor

 - Teaching Laboratory

 Nicole Karn received her bachelor of science degree from Muskingum University in 2004.
 She obtained her master’s degree from The Ohio State University in 2008 and her Ph.D. in Analytical Chemistry from The Ohio State University in 2011.
 From 2011-2015 Nicole was an assistant professor of chemistry at Ohio Northern University in Ada, Ohio.
-In 2015, Nicole returned to the Department of Chemistry and Biochemistry at The Ohio State University to serve as an Auxiliary Assistant Professor and Instructional Lab Supervisor for the Analytical Chemistry Laboratory.
+In 2015, Nicole returned to the Department of Chemistry and Biochemistry at The Ohio State University to serve as an Associated Assistant Professor and Instructional Lab Supervisor for the Analytical Chemistry Laboratory.

 Investigation of the spectroscopic properties of newly synthesized pyrazolopyrimidines